Genesis 25

 Genesis 25:27-34Red Lentils and the Firstborn's Right

 27And the boys grew: and Esau was a cunning hunter, a man of the field; and Jacob was a plain man, dwelling in tents.
 28And Isaac loved Esau, because he did eat of his venison: but Rebekah loved Jacob.
-29And Jacob sod pottage: and Esau came from the field, and he was faint: 30And Esau said to Jacob, Feed me, I pray thee, with that same red pottage; for I am faint: therefore his name was called Edom.
+29And Jacob sod pottage: and Esau came from the field, and he was faint: 30And Esau said to Jacob, Feed me, I pray thee, with that same red pottage; for I am faint: therefore was his name called Edom.

 The boys grow: Esau a hunter, Jacob a tent dweller.
 One day, Esau returns famished, and in a moment of hunger he trades his inheritance for a bowl.

 31And Jacob said, Sell me this day thy birthright.
 32And Esau said, Behold, I am at the point to die: and what profit shall this birthright do to me?
 33And Jacob said, Swear to me this day; and he sware unto him: and he sold his birthright unto Jacob.
-34Then Jacob gave Esau bread and pottage of lentils; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.
+34Then Jacob gave Esau bread and pottage of lentiles; and he did eat and drink, and rose up, and went his way: thus Esau despised his birthright.

 Jacob is tam - often translated “plain,” but it also means “whole, complete, blameless.”
 He dwells in tents.
 Tents are the dwellings of pilgrims and priests - people who live in the presence of God.
 Rebekah loves him.
 Her love, and the oracle she has received, are aligned.